wgobrien/teRAG/README.md

 The package relies on the `gensim` implementation of Latent Dirichlet Allocation, which can be installed via pip.

 ## Usage
-To train the model, run the following commands:
+To perform local evaluation, run `python local_evaluation.py` from the command line.
+To use the model in your own projects, import the model object `LLMPreCheckTopicModelingRAG` from `llm_te_rag.py`.